AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 - A description of the incident.
 - Relevant links or screenshots.
-- Steps to reproduce (if applicable).
+- Any supporting evidence.
-- Any additional context that may help the investigation.
+- Additional context that may help the investigation.

-Reports will be reviewed promptly and handled confidentially whenever possible.
+Reports will be reviewed promptly and handled confidentially whenever reasonably possible.

 ---

 # Enforcement Guidelines

-Depending on the severity of the violation, maintainers may take actions including:
+Depending on the severity and frequency of a violation, maintainers may take actions including:

 1. Private warning.
 2. Request to modify or remove inappropriate content.
 3. Temporary restriction from participation.
 4. Permanent removal from the community.

-The chosen response will be proportional to the severity and frequency of the behavior.
+Enforcement decisions will always aim to be fair, consistent, and proportionate.

 ---